Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/samples/v4/typescript/README.md

 ## Prerequisites

-The sample programs are compatible with Node.js >=12.0.0.
+The sample programs are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/).

 Before running the samples in Node, they must be compiled to JavaScript using the TypeScript compiler.
 For more information on TypeScript, see the [TypeScript documentation][typescript].
 Install the TypeScript compiler using: